The Singleton

 Chapter 19: 0x13: The Commit (Thread Join)

-Maya had decided, somewhere around 9 p.m.
-Sunday, that she was going to make stir-fry at one in the morning, which was a decision she was going to defend to nobody, including herself.
+Maya had decided, somewhere around nine on Sunday night, that she was going to make stir-fry at one in the morning.
+She was not going to defend the decision to anyone, including herself.

-She had brought the kids back from her mother's that morning.
-Lucy had been silent in the back seat for ninety miles and then, near Mission Viejo, had said *Daddy is coming home tonight, right,* in the specific tone of a child who had already decided the answer and was issuing the adult a permission slip to confirm it.
-Maya had said *yes, bud,* without checking her phone, because a UX researcher learned early that the *truth* and the *answer the user needs to hear* were two things that needed to be reconciled before they were spoken, and in this case they happened to coincide.
+She had driven the kids back from her mother's that morning.
+Iris went silent in the back seat for ninety miles and then, near Mission Viejo, said *Daddy is coming home tonight* — flat, no rise at the end, a child stating a fact she had decided in advance and was extending the adult a chance to ratify.
+Maya said *yes, bud,* and did not check her phone while she said it.
+A UX researcher learned the difference early: the *true* thing and the *thing the user needs to load* were two values that had to be reconciled before they shipped.
+Tonight they returned the same value.
+She shipped it.

-She had spent the day moving through the house touching things.
-The fridge magnets.
-The kids' crayon drawings — the cold man, the yacht, the dragon-coding.
-The walnut phone Jeff had left on the coffee table the morning he had flown to Geneva.
-She had not picked it up.
+The house she walked back into needed touching to be believed.
+She went through it with her hands.
+The fridge magnets, rearranged into a row by someone five.
+The crayon drawings taped at a four-year-old's eye height — the cold man, the yacht, the dragon at a keyboard.
+The walnut phone on the coffee table, where Jeff had set it down the morning he flew to Geneva and not before.
+She left it there.
 Forty-two grams.
 The thing he carried instead of carrying her.

-She had opened her notebook and written, in pen, on the page after the federated-husband entry:
+She took out the notebook she used the way other people used a confessional and wrote, in pen, on the page after the federated-husband entry from the autumn:

 *Day 71.
 Subject returns tonight.
 Acceptance criteria: he looks at me first.*

-At 12:38 the headlights swept the kitchen wall.
+At 12:38 the headlights swept the wall above the stove.

 ---

-Jeff's flight from Geneva had landed at John Wayne at 11:14 p.m.
-Pacific.
-The 405 was congested — some things, not even any revelation could fix — and by the time he pulled into the driveway it was 12:41 Monday morning.
+Jeff's flight from Geneva had landed at John Wayne at 11:14 Pacific.
+The 405 was congested — there were problems no revelation reached — and it was 12:41 Monday morning when he turned into the driveway.
 Maya's car was there.
-The girls' bikes were on the lawn; they always forgot to put them in the garage.
-The porch light was on.
+The girls' bikes lay on their sides in the grass; they always forgot the garage.
+The porch light burned the particular sodium gold it had burned for eleven years.

-It was no longer violent.
-It was no longer a bleed.
-But it was also not yet stable.
-The pre-render from the compiling v5 kept almost-locking and then buffering.
+It did not cut anymore.
+It was not a bleed.
+It was also not yet load-bearing — the pre-render from the compiling v5 kept almost-locking and then dropping back to buffer, a frame that would not key.

 He went inside.